ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers-troubleshooting.md

 ### What to do

 1. Verify that the users in question are included in an information barrier policy.
+Use the

 ## Issue: People are unexpectedly blocked from communicating in Microsoft Teams